OpenChannelSSD/liblightnvm/readme.md

 ## API description

-liblightnvm's API is divided in two parts: (i) a management interface, and (ii) an append only interface, which primarily target applications that can handle data placement and garbage collection in their primary data structures (e.g.
+liblightnvm's API is divided in two parts: (i) a management interface, and (ii) an I/O interface.
+The raw I/O interface is a simple get_block / put_block API that allows applications to directly deal with physical flash blocks.
+To minimize changes on the application side, we also provide an append-only interface,which targets applications that can handle data placement and garbage collection in their primary data structures (e.g. Log-Structured Merge Trees).
-Log-Structured Merge Trees).
-As we target more applications, the API will expand to target them.
+As we target more classes of applications, the API will expand to target them.

 ### Management API